Islamism in the United Kingdom: Development after 2005

 The Saved Sect operated from 2005 but was banned in 2006.

 The extent of the phenomenon was illustrated during the Jyllands-Posten Muhammad cartoons controversy of 2006, when Al Ghurabaa, successor organisation to the disbanded Al-Muhajiroun, called Muslims to "Kill those who insult the Prophet Muhammad", resulting in extensive protests in London.

 Following the 2005 terror attacks, the phenomenon of Islamism within the resident Muslim population in Britain receive wider interest.

 An early publication was Londonistan: How Britain is Creating a Terror State Within (2006).
 Undercover Mosque aired in 2007 (with a 2008 sequel).

 Islam4UK led by Anjem Choudary (a British Pakistani born in the UK 1967) had been active from 2009.
 It has also been banned under the Terrorism Act 2000 on 14 January 2010.

 Since 2006, the Islamic Forum of Europe (IFE) has been under scrutiny as fostering Islamist politics among Bangladeshi immigrants.
 IFE and the East London Mosque, have hosted extremist preachers including Anwar al-Awlaki.

 A Dispatches documentary aired on 1 March 2010 suggested the IFE are an extremist organization with a hidden agenda that went against Britain's democratic values.
 Dispatches quoted Azad Ali, the IFE's community affairs coordinator, as saying, "Democracy, if it means at the expense of not implementing the sharia, of course no one agrees with that".

 Responding in a comment piece in the Guardian newspaper, Inayat Bunglawala of the Muslim Council of Britain suggested that many of the people interviewed on the programme had "hidden agendas of their own" suggesting that Jim Fitzpatrick's claim of the Labour Party having been "infiltrated" by IFE was motivated by upcoming elections.

 The IFE and YMO were featured in the book The Islamist (2007) by Ed Husain, where he explains that the YMO attracts mainly English-speaking Asian youths, providing circles or talks daily at the East London Mosque; while teaching about Islam, it covers the political system of the religion.

 The Islamic Human Rights Commission (IHRC, established in 1997) was classified as "a radical Islamist organisation that uses the language and techniques of a human rights lobbying group to promote an extremist agenda" by the Stephen Roth Institute in 2005.

+The first sharia court, also known as sharia councils, began operating in the United Kingdom in 1982, and the number in operation has grown to 85 by 2024.
+A Times investigation found that there are a growing number of Muslims from across Europe and North America seeking the services of British sharia courts, with the UK now dubbed as the 'western capital' for sharia courts.

+In 2013 there were Muslim patrol incidents in London.